Mustafa-Seif/ngx-validation-handling/projects/ngx-validation-handling/README.md

 ## Features

-- Customizable Validation Messages
+- 🛠 Customizable Validation Messages: Tailor the validation messages to suit your application's needs.
-- Dynamic Error Message Retrieval
+- 🔄 Dynamic Error Message Retrieval: Automatically fetch and display error messages.
-- Easy Integration with Reactive Forms
+- 📋 Easy Integration with Reactive Forms: Seamlessly integrate with Angular's - - reactive forms.
-- Template-Driven Form Support
+- 📝 Template-Driven Form Support: Supports template-driven forms for flexible validation handling.
-- Localization and Internationalization (i18n)
+- 🌐 Localization and Internationalization (i18n): Easily localize validation messages for different languages.
-- Styling and Customization
+- 🎨 Styling and Customization: Style the validation messages to match your application's look and feel.
-- Debounced Error Display
+- ⏲ Debounced Error Display: Avoid flashing error messages with debounced display.
-- Integration with Third-Party Libraries
+- 🔗 Integration with Third-Party Libraries: Compatible with other Angular libraries.
-- Async Validator Support
+- ⏳ Async Validator Support: Handle asynchronous validators effectively.
-- Configurable Error Display Strategies
+- ⚙ Configurable Error Display Strategies: Customize how and when error messages are displayed.
-- Custom Validation Error Handlers
+- 🛡 Custom Validation Error Handlers: Define your own handlers for validation       errors.
-- Form-Wide Error Summary
+- 📝 Form-Wide Error Summary: Provide a summary of errors for the entire form.